juliendenize/eztorch/docs/source/get_started/structure.md

 ### Transforms

-The `transforms/` folder contains all custom transforms defined by Eztorch for Image and Videos.
+The `transforms/` folder contains all custom transforms defined by Eztorch for images and videos.

 Transforms from Torchvision or Kornia are also available.
 The latter permits GPU transforms.

 ### Utils

-The `utils/` folder contains all utils function to help to ease Eztorch and allow various training tricks.
+The `utils/` folder contains all utils functions to help Eztorch functionalities and allow various training tricks.

 ### Visualization